dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 is thrown by, in this example, the function `Set-TargetResource`.
 Then we assert that the expected message is what is thrown.
-The wildcard character `*` is added due to that Pester 5 does a `-like` comparison on the text string and not `-contains`.
+The wildcard character `*` is added due to that Pester 5 does a `-like` comparison on the text string as opposed to Pester 4 that did a `-contains`.
 The reason we need to add the wildcard character is because the inner exceptions (stack trace) are not the same between the helper functions and the error record that is thrown.

 ```powershell
 It 'Should throw the correct error' {